p2js/rstypes/readme.md

 - An object that may or may not have a value in its field, but should always have that field.
 - A function that may or may not return a value.

-Use `Result<T, E>` to represent either a succesful return value or an error that is expected and recoverable, for example:
+Use `Result<T, E>` to represent either a successful return value or an error that is expected and recoverable, for example:
 - A parsing function that can fail with malformed input.
 - A function that can error based on external state.
 - A function that can fail in multiple ways that should be handled separately.